What is Scan Day?

 Can items be donated to the SD State Library?

 The SD State Library preserves and digitizes historical records of SD state agencies and the SD Legislature.
-If you have items or records that help to document the history and heritage of South Dakota, you may want to contact a participating institution of the Digital Library of South Dakota, or the SD State Archives.
+If you have items or records that help to document the history and heritage of South Dakota, you may want to contact a local museum/archives, a participating institution of the Digital Library of South Dakota, or the SD State Archives.
 If participants wish to donate copies of scanned items, they may be asked to fill out and sign a permission form, which allows the items to be placed in a digital collection.

 What is the Digitization Department at the SD State Library?